nicosobreira/Tetris/README.md

 ## TODO

-- [ ] Create menu and interface;
+- [ ] Create main menu;
 - [ ] Add sound effects;
-- [ ] The game velocity need to be increment depending on the score;
+- [x] The game velocity need to be increment depending on the score;
-- [ ] The score need to be render in the middle of the arena.
+- [ ] The score need to be render above the arena
-- [ ] Remove "floating numbers" in functions, and put then in variables
+- [x] Remove "floating numbers" in functions, and put then in variables.
+- [ ] On sweep line make and animation to slow disaper
+- [ ] When lost make an animation with blocks falling

 ### EXTRA